HarmanThind1/Assignment-Repository/README.md

 Next we use `.head()` function to display the data of first 20 rows for better understanding of the data.

 ## Data type
-Then `.info()` function is used to print information about dataframe.
+Then `.info()` function is used to print information about dataset.
+The information contains the number of column, column data types, column  labels, non-null count.

 ## Funndamental Statistics
-Here we also used `.describe()` function for calculating statistical data like mean, percentile, standard deviation
+Here we also used `.describe()` function for calculating statistical data like mean, percentile, standard deviation.

 ## Select Data for female professors
 For displaying data just for female professors we used following code `df[ df['sex'] == 'Female']` and renamed it as df_female and then used `.head()` function to display information about first five female professors.